elcorto/psweep/README.md

 Post-processing is not the scope of the package.
 The database is a pandas DataFrame and that's it.
-You can query it and use your full pandas Ninja skills here, e.g. "give me all psets where parameter 'a' was between 10 and 100, while 'b' was constant, ...".
+You can query it and use your full pandas Ninja skills here, e.g. "give me all `pset`s where parameter 'a' was between 10 and 100, while 'b' was constant, ...".
 You get the idea.

 To ease post-processing, it can be useful practice to add a constant parameter